openedx/edx-platform/openedx/core/djangoapps/course_roles/docs/decisions/0001-course_level_roles.rst

 - Potential latency issues for LMS API calls (reason referenced for why edx-rbac is using cookies).
 - Not distributed (removes currently existing positive aspect of edx-rbac).
 - Adds code to mono-repo.
+- There is a higher risk to negatively impact user experience when modifying in use code.

 Modified Current LMS table and solution - new IDA